ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 # Contributors

-The authors would like to thank the following contributors for valuable suggestions: Ben Laurie, Benjamin Kaduk, Karen Seo, Magnus Ahltorp, Yan Zhu.
+The authors would like to thank the following contributors for valuable suggestions: Al Cutter, Ben Laurie, Benjamin Kaduk, Karen Seo, Magnus Ahltorp, Yan Zhu.

 # ChangeLog